Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 Often yes, especially when the scope is narrower and the business wants clearer budget expectations.
 Packages can make it easier to get started with a defined set of deliverables.
 They become less ideal when the business needs broader strategy, more flexibility, or recurring support across different workstreams.

-Do retainers always cost more than packages?
+Do retainers cost more than packages?

 Can a business start on a package and move to a retainer later?